pragsmike/PromptCritical/docs/theory/intro-research-1.md

 fitness is measured by the quality of the language-model behaviours they elicit.
 Because prompt space is highly non-linear and context-dependent, effective exploration requires semantic representations, principled variation operators, and efficient fitness estimation.
-This paper organises the scattered insights below into a coherent framework that joins knowledge-graph semantics, evolutionary search, surrogate modelling, and controlled text generation.
+This paper organises some insights into a coherent framework that joins knowledge-graph semantics, evolutionary search, surrogate modelling, and controlled text generation.
 It is aimed at NLP researchers, tool-builders, and advanced prompt engineers who are comfortable with basic machine-learning concepts and symbolic-AI formalisms but seek a unifying roadmap.

+Research confirms that genetic algorithms significantly enhance prompt optimization by automating iterative refinement. **EvoPrompt** and **GAAPO** represent leading frameworks, leveraging evolutionary principles to reduce human effort while improving accuracy and efficiency.
+For implementation, **PromptOptimization** offers a practical starting point.

+We want to compare how well these evolutionary methods work compared to strong baseline APO methods such as
+- TextGrad
+- DSPy
+- RLPrompt

+We seek to fit these methods together for exploration (evolution, to escape local maxima) and exploitation (DSPy, to optimize locally).

 ---